roblevintennis/rapid-workflow-book/chapters/001_preface.md

 **Special acknowledgement**

-I feel obliged to commend [Addy Osmani][addy] on his countless community contributions, particularly in developer education, and would like to acknowledge that seeing the impact of his work is part of what inspired me to write works like this myself.
-If you haven't already, you should check out his book: [Essential JS Design Patterns][addybook] is where I shamelessly lifted the pandoc build process being used here!
+I'd like to commend [Addy Osmani][addy] on his countless community contributions, particularly in developer education.
+Seeing the impact of his work is part of what inspired me to write this book myself.
+Also, the fact that he open sources these contributions makes it easier for the rest of the community to leverage some of the hurdles he's already tackled.
+For example, we looked at the build process used in his [Essential JS Design Patterns][addybook] book, and shamelessly _lifted_ the pandoc build process we're using for this book!